woreno/opencv_svdtest/README.md

 However programmatically, isn't necessary explicitly to do this product (this way requires to generate a full A matrix, that is, 2Nx9 or 2Nx12 before the proceed to transpose product A'A).
-Once you know the format of A'A, it is possible to generate the upper triangle of the 9x9 or 12x12 A'A, and copying those elements to the lower triangle.
+Once you know the format of A'A, it is possible to generate the upper triangle of the 9x9 or 12x12 A'A, and copy those elements to the lower triangle.

 Here, i test the generation of A'A and factorization of symmetric matrices as in opencv.
 This test, comes from a personal question, why in opencv,